 Others speculate that the treasure could be the missing wealth of Emperor Maxmillian, who served as Mexico’s emperor in the 1860s.
-When Maxmillian heard of plot to assassinate him, he began to move his gold and treasures out of Mexico.
+When Maxmillian heard of the plot to assassinate him, he moved his gold and treasures out of Mexico.
 Legend says he sent a palace full of valuables to the United States to be hidden.
 Maxmillian was assassinated in 1867.

-Victorio knew how much the white man valued gold and having little use for it himself, he amassed huge amounts of treasure by attacking the white settlers.
-His warriors raided southern New Mexico and Texas, in an all-out war against the U.S. Army and the Texas Rangers
+Victorio knew how much the white man valued gold and had little use for it himself; he amassed vast amounts of treasure by attacking the white settlers.
+His warriors raided southern New Mexico and Texas in an all-out war against the U.S. Army and the Texas Rangers.

-Attacking wagon trains, settlements, mail coaches and churches, he took anything from them that they valued.
-He was also known to take prisoners back to the Basin where he subjected them to elaborate torture tests before killing them.
-This could possibly explain the skeletons in the cavern.
-It would also explain the presence of the Wells Fargo bags, packsaddles, letters and other artifacts dating to Victorio’s time.
+Attacking wagon trains, settlements, mail coaches, and churches, he took anything from them that they valued.
+He was also known to take prisoners back to the Basin, where he subjected them to elaborate torture tests before killing them.
+This could explain the skeletons in the cavern.
+It would also explain the presence of the Wells Fargo bags, packsaddles, letters, and other artifacts dating to Victorio’s time.

 Now, instead of having thousands of gold bars to draw from, Noss had only a few hundred that he had hidden in the desert.
-Becoming desperate for cash, Doc, along with a man named Joseph Andregg, transported gold bars, coins, jewels, and artifacts into Arizona, selling them on the black market.
-For nine years, Doc attempted illegally to sell his gold, but it was difficult finding buyers.
+Becoming desperate for cash, Doc and a man named Joseph Andregg transported gold bars, coins, jewels, and artifacts into Arizona, selling them on the black market.
+Doc attempted illegally to sell his gold for nine years, but it wasn’t easy finding buyers.

 In 1948, Doc met Charles Ryan, a Texan involved in drilling operations and oil exploration in West Texas.
-Noss made an agreement with Ryan to exchange some of the gold bars for $25,000 to reopen the shaft.
+Noss agreed with Ryan to exchange some of the gold bars for $25,000 to reopen the shaft.
 Meanwhile, Babe Noss had filed a counter-claim on the entire area.
-Denied entry by the courts until legalities could determine the legal owner of the mine, Doc feared Ryan would back out of the deal.
+Denied entry by the courts until legalities could determine the legal owner of the mine; Doc feared Ryan would back out of the deal.
 Sensing a double-cross by Ryan, Doc dug up the gold that was to be used in the exchange and reburied it in a place where Ryan was unaware.

-The next day, March 5, 1949, Ryan arrived to the area, insisting that they discuss the problem of what happened to the gold.
+The next day, March 5, 1949, Ryan arrived in the area, insisting that they discuss the problem of what happened to the gold.
 However, Noss demanded to see the money before revealing the new hiding place.
 Ryan hinted that if Noss did not reveal the whereabouts of the gold, Doc would not live to enjoy it.
-An intense argument ensued and Noss headed toward his car.
-Ryan, fearing Doc was getting a gun, fired a warning shot in Doc’s direction, demanding that Noss back away from the vehicle.
-Noss refused to obey and Ryan fired again, hitting Noss in the head, killing him instantly.
+An intense argument ensued, and Noss headed toward his car.
+Fearing Doc was getting a gun, Ryan fired a warning shot in Doc’s direction, demanding that Noss back away from the vehicle.
+Noss refused to obey, and Ryan fired again, hitting Noss in the head, killing him instantly.
 Just 12 years after discovering the treasure, Doc Noss died with just $2.16 in his pocket.
 Ryan was charged with murder but was later acquitted.

-This was the beginning of long legal battles over the ownership of the claim.
+This was the beginning of protracted legal battles over the ownership of the claim.
 The military claim stemmed from a statement made by New Mexico officials on November 14, 1951, which withdrew prospecting, entry, location, and purchase under the mining laws, reserving the land for military use only.
-However, disputing the military claim, New Mexico officials stated that they leased only the surface of the land to the military.
-Further, they stated that underground wealth, in whatever form it took, belonged to the state or to any legal license holders.
+However, disputing the military claim, New Mexico officials stated that they leased only the land’s surface to the military.
+Further, they stated that underground wealth, in whatever form it took, belonged to the state or any legal license holders.

-The dispute was finally worked out when a federal court issued a compromise of sorts, which stated the Army would continue to use the surface of the land, but no one would be allowed on the property without the Army’s consent.
+The dispute was finally worked out when a federal court issued a compromise of sorts, which stated the Army would continue to use the land’s surface, but no one would be allowed on the property without the Army’s consent.
 In effect, no one could mine the treasure, and that included the Army and Babe Noss.

 Neither man being familiar with laws governing the discovery of treasure on a military base, Fiege went to the Judge Advocate’s Office at Holloman Air Force Base to confer with Colonel Sigmund I. Gasiewicz.
 Now there were two military commands involved.

-Berlett and Fiege formed a corporation to protect what they had found, as well as making a formal application to enter White Sands for a search and retrieval of the gold.
+Berlett and Fiege formed a corporation to protect what they had found and make a formal application to enter White Sands for a search and retrieval of the gold.
 However, White Sands issued an edict expressly forbidding them to return to the base.
 In the summer of 1961, upon the advice of the Director of the Mint, Major General John Shinkle of White Sands allowed Captain Fiege, Captain Orby Swanner, Major Kelly, and Colonel Gorman to work the claim.
 On August 5, Fiege and his party returned to Victorio Peak, accompanied by the commander of the Missile Range, a secret service agent, and 14 military police.
-Try as he would, Captain Fiege was unable to penetrate the opening he had used just three years earlier.
+Try as he would, Captain Fiege could not penetrate the opening he had used just three years earlier.
 General Shinkle finally had enough and ordered everyone out.
 Later, Fiege would take a lie detector test, which would allow Fiege back on the missile range.
 This time, the military began a full-scale mining operation at the Peak.

-Fueled by suspicions that the military was working her claim, Babe Noss hired four men to surreptitiously enter the range.
-Though caught trespassing and escorted from the area, the men reported that they had observed several men in Army fatigues upon the peak.
+Fueled by suspicions that the military was working her claim, Babe Noss hired four men to enter the range secretly.
+Though caught trespassing and escorted from the area, the men reported observing several men in Army fatigues upon the peak.
 An affidavit dated October 28, 1961, was signed to this effect, also claiming to have seen a military jeep and a weapons carrier on the mountain.
-Immediately reporting the activity to Babe Noss, Babe contacted Oscar Jordan with the New Mexico State Land Office, who in turn, contacted the Judge Advocate’s Office at White Sands.
+Immediately reporting the activity to Babe Noss, Babe contacted Oscar Jordan with the New Mexico State Land Office, who, in turn, contacted the Judge Advocate’s Office at White Sands.
 In December 1961, General Shinkle shut down the operation and excluded anyone from entering the base who was not directly engaged in the missile research activities.

-In 1963, the Gaddis Mining Company of Denver, Colorado, under a contract with the Denver Mint and the Museum of New Mexico, obtained permission to work the site.
-For three months beginning on June 20, 1963, the group used a variety of techniques to search the area; however, they failed to turn up anything.
+In 1963, the Gaddis Mining Company of Denver, Colorado, obtained permission to work the site under a contract with the Denver Mint and the Museum of New Mexico.
+For three months beginning on June 20, 1963, the group used various techniques to search the area; however, they failed to turn up anything.

-In 1972, F. Lee Bailey, became involved in the dispute, representing some 50 clients including Babe Noss, the Fiege group, Violet Noss Yancy, Expeditions Unlimited (a Florida based treasure hunting group), and many others.
-Reaching a compromise, the military based allowed Expeditions Unlimited, representing all of the claimants to excavate the peak in 1977.
-However, the Army placed a two-week time limit on the group and they had hardly started before they were forced to leave, without finding anything.
+In 1972, F. Lee Bailey became involved in the dispute, representing some 50 clients, including Babe Noss, the Fiege group, Violet Noss Yancy, Expeditions Unlimited (a Florida-based treasure hunting group), and many others.
+Reaching a compromise, the military allowed Expeditions Unlimited, representing all of the claimants, to excavate the peak in 1977.
+However, the Army placed a two-week time limit on the group, and they had hardly started before they were forced to leave, without finding anything.
 The Army then shut down all operations stating that no additional searches would be allowed.

 Today, the Army’s official position on the whereabouts of the gold remains cautious, maintaining that the burden of proof rests with the accusers.

 The whole truth will probably never be known, but there is no doubt that a treasure existed.
-Too much evidence supports the treasure including photographs, affidavits, and relics still held by the Noss family.
+Too much evidence supports the treasure, including photographs, affidavits, and relics held by the Noss family.

 In a special act of Congress passed in 1989, the Hembrillo Basin was “unlocked” for Terry Delonas and the Noss heirs; however, nothing has been found.